Upper bounds on the colloid separation efficiency of diffusiophoresis: Theory

-as boundary conditions, where $\Csmax$ and $\Csmin$ are reference concentrations imposed by the chemical source and sink, respectively.
+We can then estimate the typical ionic concentrations in the channel as the values $\Cimax$ and $\Cimin$ set by $\Csmax$ and $\Csmin$, respectively, at chemical equilibrium.
+These values can be obtained imposing detailed balance in the reaction term $R(\Csmin,\Cimin)=R(\Csmax,\Cimax)=0$, yielding

 Boundary conditions for the ionic species $C_i$ depend on the mechanism of solute transport through the channel membrane walls.
 On one hand, for a \emph{liquid} reservoir the solute itself permeates into the channel via fluid flow through the porous wall.
 This setup can be achieved, for instance, using hydrogel membranes in microfluidics\cite{Paustian2013-mk,Paustian2015-bb,Shi2016-oj,Nery-Azevedo2017-pq,Shah2022-zp}.
-In this case, the solution composition at channel walls must match the concentrations of the source and sink, i.e.
+In this case, the solution composition at walls must match the equilibrium ionic concentrations of source and sink, i.e.